fbef0102/Game-Private_Plugin/README.md

   * ✗ Non-steam、old game version、old sourcemod version、decompiled plugin
   * ✗ Only plugin with no source code, please attach original link
   * ✗ I won't provide AllInOne-lazy-package, please do it yourself
+  * ✗ If you don't agree I sell plugins after finish new request or new function, then don't bother me
 </details>

 * <details><summary><b>Blacklist</b></summary>